Federal Work-Study is available for both undergraduate and graduate students.

 Federal Work-Study (FWS) is a Federal Campus-Based Program that provides students with the opportunity to earn college funds by obtaining a part-time position on or off campus.
 FWS is need-based aid and only available to students who qualify after completing a FAFSA.
 Eligibility is determined by the Office of Student Financial Aid (OSFA) and awarding is subject to Important Dates for Limited Funds Consideration.
 Because FWS is a limited-fund program, it is advised that students complete the FAFSA before December 15th each year to receive priority consideration.

 FWS awards appear on the student’s financial aid package along with all other financial aid.
 The amount shown is an amount of funds allocated to the student to earn by obtaining a FWS job.
 FWS funds are paid directly to the student every 2 weeks based on the amount of hours worked during the 2-week pay period.
 FWS funds are not automatically applied to the student’s university balance.
 FWS awards are not applied toward tuition, fees or other charges due.
-For the 2022-2023 fall/spring academic year, the minimum FWS award is $2,000 ($1,000 per semester) and the maximum FWS award is $4,000 ($2,000 per semester).
+For the current academic year, the minimum FWS award is $2,000 ($1,000 per semester) and the maximum FWS award is $4,000 ($2,000 per semester).

 There are several benefits to participating in FWS, including: